davidwong666/BuzzNet/README.md

 - Use optimistic like for a post.
 (Local change not necesasrily reflect the server state)
 - Removed redundant code in the frontend
 - Store user_id in local storage for later use
-- Set JWT token expiry time to 1m (will change back to 15m: first time and 7d: refresh later)
-- Code review and bug identification
-- Recheck SRS and design implementation to make sure correct project alignment

 ## 10-05-2025 Updates by Zhang Ka Sing